University Libraries Undergraduate Research Award

 About the Award

-The University Libraries Undergraduate Research Award (ULURA) is given in recognition of an outstanding original research project or paper in any media.
-Created by an undergraduate student or students at The University of North Carolina at Greensboro (UNCG), successful individual or group projects will demonstrate the ability to locate, select, and synthesize information from scholarly resources.
-The winning entry will receive a $500 cash prize funded by the University Libraries.
+The University Libraries Undergraduate Research Award (ULURA) is given in recognition of an outstanding original paper or project in any media (for example film, performance, software or technology) created by an undergraduate student or students at UNCG.
+Successful individual or group projects will demonstrate the ability to locate, select, and synthesize information from library and scholarly resources.
+The winning entry will receive a $500 prize awarded to their student account funded by the University Libraries.

 2016: Paula Damasceno De Oliveira, "Rosebud and the Glass Ball: Two Tricks to the Myth-Making of Citizen Kane."
 Learn more about Paula's research from this article or by viewing this video.

 2015: Kyle Pope, "Lightbulb Moment: Electricity in the YWCA Scrapbook."